opentk/opentk.net/learn/chapter1/2-hello-triangle.md

 someOpenGLFunctionThatDrawsOurTriangle();
 ```

 We have to repeat this process every time we want to draw an object.
-It may not look like that much, but imagine if we have over 5 vertex attributes and perhaps 100s of different objects (which is not uncommon).
+It may not look like that much, but imagine if we have five or more vertex attributes, and perhaps hundreds of different objects (which is not uncommon).
 Binding the appropriate buffer objects and configuring all vertex attributes for each of those objects quickly becomes a cumbersome process.
 What if there was some way we could store all these state configurations into an object and simply bind this object to restore its state?

 ## Vertex Array Object